Ramyasri1605/Ramyasri1605/README.md

 Welcome to My GitHub! 👋 I'm Ramyasri Balijepalli
 💫 About Me:
-* I am currently pursuing a Master of Engineering in Computer Science at the University of Cincinnati, where I maintain a CGPA of 3.83/4.0.
+* Pursuing a Master of Engineering in Computer Science at the University of Cincinnati, focusing on Cloud Computing and Machine Learning, expected to graduate in December 2024 with a CGPA of 3.83/4.0.
-* I earned my Bachelor of Technology in Electronics and Communication Engineering from Vignan’s Foundation for Science, Technology, and Research University, Guntur, India.
+* Earned a Bachelor of Technology in Electronics and Communication Engineering from Vignan’s Foundation for Science, Technology, and Research University with a perfect CGPA of 4.0/4.0.
-* I am proficient in programming languages including Python, Java, Pearl, C, and SQL, and I am skilled in using developer tools like VS Code, Google Colab, Arduino, AWS, GitHub, MATLAB, and Power BI, alongside holding certifications in Microsoft Dynamics 365, Power Platform Fundamentals, and Robotic Process Automation.
+* Proficient in Python, Java, C, SQL, HTML/CSS, Verilog; skilled with VS Code, Google Colab, Arduino, AWS, GitHub.
+* Certified in Robotic Process Automation from Udemy, and Microsoft Dynamics 365, Power Platform Fundamentals.
-* At Accenture Solutions Private Limited, I have served as an Application Development Associate, enhancing multilingual user experiences and maintaining a 98% SLA adherence rate.
+* Served as an Application Development Associate at Accenture, enhancing user experiences and managing incident tickets with a 98% SLA adherence using Salesforce CRM.
+* Interned as a Software Engineer at Accenture, developing expertise in SQL and Java and trained in CRM customization.

 🌐 Socials:
 https://www.linkedin.com/in/ramyasribalijepalli/